SciML/JumpProcesses.jl/docs/src/tutorials/simple_poisson_process.md

 deathaffect!(integrator) = (integrator.u[1] -= 1; integrator.u[2] += 1)
 deathcrj = ConstantRateJump(deathrate, deathaffect!)
 ```
-As the death rate is constant *between* jumps we can encode this process as a
+As the death rate is constant *between* jumps, we can encode this process as a
 second `ConstantRateJump`.
 We then construct the corresponding problems, passing
 both jumps to `JumpProblem`, and can solve as before
 ```@example tut1